Dai Price Tops $1.00 on Major Exchanges (DAI)

 About Dai

 Dai’s launch date was November 18th, 2019.
-Dai’s total supply is 4,904,052,151 tokens.
+Dai’s total supply is 4,865,376,461 tokens.
+The Reddit community for Dai is /r/makerDAO and the currency’s Github account can be viewed here.
 The official message board for Dai is medium.com/@MakerDAO.
 The official website for Dai is www.makerdao.com.
-The Reddit community for Dai is /r/makerDAO and the currency’s Github account can be viewed here.
 Dai’s official Twitter account is @MakerDAO and its Facebook page is accessible here.

 Buying and Selling Dai